 - Make time for active ‘free play’ (which may just be running around the garden).
 Less structured activities can give your children opportunities to learn new skills.

 The COVID-19 pandemic reminds us just how important healthy, nurturing and dependable relationships are to all of us.
 Exercising together can allow you to role model strong and positive relationships and ‘character traits’ such as perseverance and self-respect, which are central to the forthcoming Relationships Education curriculum in schools.

 We are living through an unprecedented global crisis.
 It is impossible to provide perfect home learning every day, while also juggling working from home and your other daily tasks.
 No one can stay calm, fun and creative all the time, especially during lockdown.
 Just try your best.
 And take inspiration from Joe Wicks - use the power of exercise and supportive relationships to help you get through this time!

-For more guidance on keeping healthy and exercising, see Sport England’s advice and Sport Birmingham's tips.
+For more guidance on keeping healthy and exercising, see Sport England’s advice.